Pylons/pyramid/docs/narr/introduction.rst

 Use *your* templates
 ~~~~~~~~~~~~~~~~~~~~

-In Pyramid, the job of creating a ``Response`` belongs to a :term:`renderer`.
+In :app:`Pyramid`, the job of creating a ``Response`` belongs to a
-Any templating system—Mako, Chameleon, Jinja2—can be a renderer.
-In fact,
+:term:`renderer`.
+Any templating system—Mako, Chameleon, Jinja2—can be a
-packages exist for all of these systems.
-But if you'd rather use another, a
+renderer.
+In fact, packages exist for all of these systems.
+But if you'd rather
-structured API exists allowing you to create a renderer using your favorite
+use another, a structured API exists allowing you to create a renderer using
-templating system.
-You can use the templating system *you* understand, not one
+your favorite templating system.
+You can use the templating system *you*
-required by the framework.
+understand, not one required by the framework.

-What's more, Pyramid does not make you use a single templating system
+What's more, :app:`Pyramid` does not make you use a single templating system
 exclusively.
 You can use multiple templating systems, even in the same
 project.